 As in larger communities -- which, like collections, evolve over time with often uncertain plan -- varied buildings are here often found in curious arrangements and disorderly proximity, keeping the

 WHY DO WE LIKE THESE PLACES SO MUCH?

 Persons of all ages and types and interests are without exception compelled, and also pleased.
 The desire to touch and peer if not somehow embrace, to posit explanation if not tell a story, is constant and endlessly revealing.
 Why this consistent response, particularly for things that are not new and have no electronic chips in an age desperate for both?
 Perhaps the lure of the small coincides nicely with the comfort of the familiar and the cheering appeal of the wonderful.

 Perhaps a stronger and more resonant imperative compels, consciously or not: the sense that something lost in our larger built environment is very satisfyingly found in these places.
 Wistfully or atavistically, persons look long, reflectively, and happily.
 I remember or I once saw, they often say.
 Do they so look at real buildings in our current built environment?
-Will they care in 60 years for (unlikely) renderings of today’s undistinguished chain buildings and cul-de-sac houses with errant Palladian windows?
+Will they care in 60 years for (unlikely) small renderings of today’s undistinguished chain buildings and cul-de-sac houses with errant Palladian windows?

 Increasingly, as preservation finds wider place in national life, viewers voice affirmation -- and appreciation -- that this collection shows and protects buildings (smaller, but still telling and calling) in a nation exceptional in destruction of its architectural heritage.

 Called to wondering, learning, and questions, we live with endless pleasure, storied respect,